- University of Oregon, Johns Hopkins University

 - “Cycles of Renewal and Collapse: Portugal and Brazil, c.
 1780-1845”

-Gabriel Paquette is Professor of History at Johns Hopkins University.
+Gabriel Paquette is Dean of the Robert D. Clark Honors College at the University of Oregon and Research Professor at Johns Hopkins University.
 His research explores aspects of European, Latin American, and International History.

 Paquette’s first book, published in 2008, analyzes the intellectual origins of the reform program undertaken by the Spanish Crown in the Iberian Peninsula and Spanish America during the second half of the eighteenth century.
 His second book, published in 2013, is a history of the Portuguese Atlantic World, c.
 1770-1850, focusing on the independence of Brazil.
 Paquette’s third book, to be published in 2019, is a synthetic and synoptic history of the Western European “seaborne” empires in the seventeenth and eighteenth centuries.